 Many agencies try to create a culture with free food, allowing pets in the office experience, free massages, etc. The stuff that gets them articles on being the best places to work when many often aren’t close to that.

 Sure free food is nice but it is about capturing your employee’s personal passions and using that fuel to create a unique agency dynamic and experience.

 Youth hasn’t changed in the Old and the New Leader.
-They want to be led by a Leader.
+They want to be led by a leader.
 Being a leader is hard.
 You have to inspire and inspiration is a true gift.

 Agency principals don’t go out much.
 Few are the face of their agency’s brand.
 Attend industry events.
-Attend Ad2 events where the entry level people can talk to you.
+Attend Ad2 events where the entry-level people can talk to you.
 Agency principals you need to set the example.
 Dynamic agencies that attract good people are easy to find because they are out there.

-The key with youth is to harness their /talents.
+The key with youth is to harness their talents.
 They are the slash generation.
 You know what their job description is.
 You know where they went to school.
 Now capture the / that follows that.
 Their slash talents are their passions.

 Create a culture by filling your agency with those voices.
-They may have been interested in heavy metal, mountain biking, music, animation, blogging, photography, Pintrest, Tumbler, Q, speak three languages, cooking or whatever.
+They may have been interested in heavy metal, mountain biking, music, animation, blogging, photography, Pinterest, Tumbler, Q, speak three languages, cooking or whatever.
 In the agency world passion can lead to New Business.